Store more for less!

 How to store more data for less, while improving data access?

-Over the past decade or so many CIO’s have opted to store data in the cloud rather than on premise, this has certainly reduced the complexity while improving access, but is it lower cost?
+Over the past decade or so, many CIOs, data architects and the like have opted to store data in the cloud rather than on-premises.
+This has undoubtedly reduced the complexity while improving access, but is it lower cost?

-Hyperscalers would argue that they handle to operating expenses, provide maintenance and management of the storage all at a low $ per GB per month price.
-However the $’s per GB soon mount up, as data set sizes increase to TB and PB’s.
-Heaven forbid you want your data back, if you do then the costs mount further with restore and egress fees (there are simply a lot of little ***** to look out for in the T+C’s).
+Hyperscalers would argue that they handle the operating expenses, provide maintenance and management of the storage, all at a low $ per GB per month price.
+However, the $’s per GB soon mount up, as data set sizes increase to TB and PBs.
+Heaven forbid you want your data back, if you do, then the costs mount further with restore and egress fees (there are simply a lot of little ***** to look out for in the T&C’s).

-To store more data for less cost in the cloud, CIO’s should employ a simple tiered storage approach, don’t just punt data off to S3, Azure Blob or a GCP Cloud storage bucket and pay all the ongoing fee’s.
-CIO’s should consider offloading a higher percentage of their data to services designed for cloud cold data storage, by implementing simple data lifecycle management, your company data will migrate to low storage mediums reducing the ongoing costs and remove the excessive charges companies are facing when recalling data from hyperscaler archives.
+To store more data for less cost in the cloud, those planning data workflows should employ a simple tiered storage approach, don’t just punt data off to S3, Azure Blob or a GCP Cloud storage bucket and pay all the ongoing fees.
+You should consider offloading a higher percentage of their data to services designed for cloud cold data storage.
+By implementing simple data lifecycle management, your company data will migrate to low-cost storage mediums, reducing ongoing costs and eliminating the excessive charges companies face when retrieving data from hyperscaler archives.

 Five top tips to help reduce associated cloud storage costs